lino-framework/lino/docs/about/why_gpl.rst

 because of the GPL licensing.
 Let me know if you are one of them.
 See also :doc:`/tickets/16`.

-On the other hand, here are some thoughts of other developers against the GPL that *did not* make me change my mind:
+On the other hand, here are some thoughts against the GPL which *did not* make me change my mind:

 * "I do not wish to pay for my javascript framework, nor do I want to be forced to GPL it, as is the only other option available